material-motion/material-motion/GLOSSARY.md

 ## target

-A target is the object to which an Intention is meant to be applied.
+A target is the entity to which an Intention is meant to be applied.